bennorth/countdown-numbers-solver/write-up/index.md

 from the different subset choices.
 To ensure we keep to the rules about always having positive integer intermediate results, it processes all non-inverted arguments before the inverted ones.
-If the result fails to be a positive integer, we abandon that execution branch.
+If the result of any operation fails to be a positive integer, we abandon that execution branch.
 We also abandon a branch if it involves multiplying by 1.
 This is not strictly against the rules, but it seems cleaner to exclude those solutions.